 Important: If you're a youth and you want an opportunity to draw one of the permits reserved for youth, do not apply in a group with an adult.
 Up to four youth hunters can apply together for a swan hunt.
-For more details about swan-hunting opportunities for youth, see Utah's Youth Waterfowl Hunts on page 34.
+For more details about swan-hunting opportunities for vouth, see 34.